-Halloween (1978) vs. Halloween (2007)
+Halloween (1978) vs.

 Original

-In this 1978 classic we are taken into the world of Michael Myers and introduced to one of the best independent movies ever made – John Carpenter’s Halloween.
+Myers and introduced to one of the best independent movies ever made – John

 As a young boy, Michael Myers stabbed his seventeen year old sister to death.
 After this event, he is locked away for years in the Smith’s Grove: Warren County Sanitarium.
 He is put under the care of Dr. Sam Loomis, who had worked with Michael for years, before deciding that Myers needs to be tried as an adult and locked up forever.